-Strategies to Help You Study for the LSAT
+How to Study For the LSAT - Strategies

 To further help you study for the LSAT, here is an explanation of each section and example questions from the test.

-This section of the exam will test your ability to understand what must be true, based on a set of facts or rules.
+This section of the exam will test your ability to understand what may be true or false based on a set of facts or rules.

 In the Analytical Reasoning section, you will read a passage of around 130 words that describes a scenario and the set of rules that apply to it.
 You will then be asked to answer 5-7 questions about what can or must be true about that specific scenario.